andikleen/simple-pt/README.md

 * set up hardware to processor trace
 * supports a ring buffer of branch data, stopped on events
 * supports flushing buffer on panic
-* does not require patching the kernel
+* does not require patching the kernel (although it cheats a bit using kprobes)
 * set up PT filters, such as kernel filter
 * start and stop traces at specific kernel addresses
 * support tracing multiple processes
 * print all function calls
-* simple driver that can be ported to older kernel releases or other operating systems
+* simple driver that could be ported to older kernel releases or other operating systems
 * simple code base that is easily changed.
+* modular "unix style" design with simple tools that do only one thing

 # Installation